 //php print_r(get_the_ID()); ?>

-The UPSC Civil Services Aptitude Test 2026, also known as CSAT or General Studies Paper II of the UPSC Prelims conducted by Union Public Service Commission, is scheduled for 24 May 2026 (2:30 PM to 4:30 PM).
+The UPSC Civil Services Aptitude Test 2026, also known as CSAT or General Studies Paper II of the UPSC Prelims conducted by the Union Public Service Commission, was successfully conducted on 24 May 2026 (2:30 PM to 4:30 PM).
+After the completion of the exam, the PW academic team analysed the paper and shared a detailed review of the overall difficulty level, section-wise question trends, and important highlights.
+The complete analysis has been provided below for aspirants.

-Although CSAT is officially a qualifying paper, its role has become increasingly significant due to changing question patterns and higher competition levels.
-Many aspirants now consider it a deciding factor in clearing the Prelims stage.
+Although CSAT is officially a qualifying paper, its importance has increased significantly in recent years due to changing question patterns and rising competition.
+Many aspirants now consider CSAT a crucial factor in clearing the Prelims stage.

-The UPSC CSAT Exam Analysis 2026 offers a complete overview of the expected difficulty level, subject-wise question trends, topic-wise distribution, reading comprehension pattern, quantitative aptitude focus, logical reasoning structure, expected qualifying marks, and post-exam answer key updates.
+The UPSC CSAT Exam Analysis 2026 provides a detailed overview of the paper difficulty level, subject-wise question distribution, reading comprehension trends, quantitative aptitude weightage, logical reasoning pattern, expected qualifying score, and answer key updates after the examination.

-The UPSC CSAT Exam Analysis 2026 is expected to give a clear picture of how Paper 2 in the UPSC Prelims is shaping up in terms of pattern, difficulty, and question style.
+The UPSC CSAT Exam Analysis 2026 gives a clear picture of how Paper 2 in the UPSC Prelims is shaping up in terms of pattern, difficulty, and question style.
 While CSAT remains a qualifying paper, its role in eliminating a large number of candidates has made it far more important than it appears on paper.

 In 2026, the focus is expected to stay on basic aptitude applied under time pressure, rather than advanced or trick-based problem solving.
 The paper will likely continue testing how well candidates manage comprehension, reasoning, and arithmetic in a limited time window.